Published: May 20, 2024

 Generally, most fitness trackers and smartwatches can play this role without any additional devices.
 However, there are dedicated devices that track heart rate, saturation, calorie tracking, body composition, sleep, etc. The main benefit of such devices is that they allow more precise measurement, compared to regular fitness bands.

-As for smartwatches with such functionality, there are multiple solutions from world-famous providers — Apple Watch, Samsung Galaxy Watch, Garmin, Nike Fuelband, Fitbit, and many others.
+As for smartwatches with such functionality, there are multiple IoT solutions for healthcare from world-famous providers — Apple Watch, Samsung Galaxy Watch, Garmin, Nike Fuelband, Fitbit, and many others.
 There are also more affordable options from Xiaomi, Huawei or Wyze.

 However, for healthcare matters, you might want something dedicated, something you can be 99,9% sure will measure precisely.
 A dedicated device for heart rate monitoring is provided by Polar, for example.
-What’s great about the Polar sensor is that you can connect it to other smart devices via Bluetooth and ANT+ (wireless data transferring protocols).
+What’s great about the Polar sensor is that you can connect it to other smart devices via Bluetooth (you should evaluate the BLE vs Bluetooth Classic effectiveness) and ANT+ (wireless data transferring protocols).
 A similar band can be bought from Peloton.

 Plus, it doesn't necessarily have to be a wristband.
 Wahoo is one of those companies that offer chest straps for heart tracking.